-Once all required documents are submitted within the time frame given the conditional accepted candidate will have a permanent file initiated to include proof of current: - Immunizations required for admission into the program (Please see immunization requirement page) - Photocopy of the applicant's current American Heart Association Health Care Provider level BLS card.
-The expiration date of the card must not occur before the end of the first semester of potential entry to the Nursing Program. - Documentation of the applicant's personal healthcare insurance coverage such as a photocopied insurance card. - Associate Degree Applicants only: Clear FBI background check (SEE DECLARATORY ORDERS PG.
-37-38) - Applicants for the BSN program track need the above requirements as well as submit: - Photocopy of Texas Board of Nursing RN Licensure - Copy of official transcripts and all official transcripts need to be sent to Admissions and Records - Two Letters of recommendation - Proof of completion at an Associate Degree in nursing from a regionally accredited institution of higher education that is accredited by a national nursing accrediting agency or a Diploma in Nursing from an institution that is accredited by a national nursing accrediting agency - Licensure- All applicants must have a current, unencumbered Texas or an Enhanced Nurse Licensure Compact RN license to begin the program. - 3.
+Once all required documents are submitted within the time frame given the conditional accepted candidate will have a permanent file initiated to include proof of current:

+- Immunizations required for admission into the program (Please see immunization requirement page) - Photocopy of the applicant's current American Heart Association Health Care Provider level BLS card.
+The expiration date of the card must not occur before the end of the first semester of potential entry to the Nursing Program. - Documentation of the applicant's personal healthcare insurance coverage such as a photocopied insurance card. - Associate Degree Applicants only: Clear FBI background check This process will begin with the Nursing Department submitting you name to the Texas Board of Nursing (TX BON).
+Once you name is submitted, correspondence will be between the student and the TX BON.
+(SEE DECLARATORY ORDERS PG.
+37-38)

+- Applicants for the BSN program track need the above requirements as well as submit: - o Photocopy of Texas Board of Nursing RN Licensure - Copy of official transcripts and all official transcripts need to be sent to Admissions and Records - One Letter of recommendation - Proof of completion at an Associate Degree in nursing from a regionally accredited institution of higher education that is accredited by a national nursing accrediting agency or a Diploma in Nursing from an institution that is accredited by a national nursing accrediting agency - Licensure- All applicants must have a current, unencumbered Texas or an Enhanced Nurse Licensure Compact RN license to begin the program. - 3.
 Failure to notify program of previous enrollment to the San Antonio College Department of Nursing Education nursing tracks or in another nursing program will disqualify the application for admission.